Durable Human (2 book series)

 “When toddlers range around, freely using all of their senses to examine, taste and play with whatever they choose, they are making rich and lifelong neural connections.”

-So kids can stay on a healthy developmental track, experts including Dr. Ducanda and Lori Frome recommend that you:
+So young children stay on a healthy developmental track, Dr. Ducanda, Dr. Heffler, and Lori Frome have these suggestions:

-- Talk, play, and read with your child every day as much as possible
+• Talk, play, and read with child every day as much as possible.

-- Keep the TV off around kids under age four, even if it’s TV on in the background and child doesn’t seem to be paying attention to what’s on the screen
+• Keep TV off around kids under age four, even if it’s on in the background and child doesn’t seem to be paying attention.

 Conversely, if a child has a full, well-balanced life with very minimal screen exposure, these types of symptoms may never emerge.